 For example, if a child’s data indicates that he may be struggling with computation skills or fluency, how can his teachers make sure he is able to access and show mastery of the curriculum while he builds these skills?

 Depending on the student, you can also use a behavior chart to help boost motivation and persistence.
-Offering multiple opportunities to earn rewards throughout the day can be a great way to encourage a student to put their best effort despite challenges.
+Offering multiple opportunities to earn rewards throughout the day can be a great way to encourage a student to put in their best effort despite challenges.

 Escape non-preferred, “boring”, or easy tasks